-Gillian came to the AT because of back trouble and when it enabled profound change,decided to train as a teacher to be able to help others.
+Gillian teaches in MATTS most weeks.
+She came to the AT because of back trouble and when it enabled profound change,decided to train as a teacher to be able to help others.
 She has a practice in Macclesfield.

 Gillian enjoys hill walking, gardening, singing, visiting tea shops and giving illustrated talks.